 If you want to talk to someone who knows their stuff, you’ll want to track down Shoshana.
-She’s been with Matrix Group Publishing Inc. since day one, which means almost 15 years!
+She’s been with Matrix Group Publishing Inc. since day one, which means over 15 years!!
 She has overseen accounts recievable, accounts payable, distribution, client relations…and, well, the list goes on.
 Did we mention she also has a B.A, an MBA, oh, and three active kids to chase around, too!

 Now, as Operations Manager, Shoshana is still involved with all those areas previously noted, and she is now learning the sales side of things in the Hamilton office too.
 You might think she’s crazy but in reality, she enjoys the busy days and all of the challenges that go along with the title.

 What she most enjoys, though, is learning.
 “I really like learning about all the different industries we create magazines for,” she explains.
 “I like getting to know the people behind those industries, too―both the association clients and now our advertising clients as well.”